 My first pick is flaxseed oil.
 Not only does it have an incredibly low smoke point, but it also quickly degrades when heated up.
 I want to mention it because flax seeds are quite trendy right now, and some people might assume it would be a healthy oil for an air fryer.

 Then we have palm oil, which is made up from 49.3% saturated fats.
-On top of this, it has some pretty long chain fatty acids within it too.
+On top of this, it has some pretty long-chain fatty acids within it too.
 Definitely steer clear of this one!

 These oils often claim to be healthier and lighter, whilst still offering a non stick quality.
 If I say the name PAM spray, I think you will know what I am talking about.
+They are all over Amazon and have good reviews over there, but are 100% not suitable for an air fryer!

 The problem is that these spray oils often have other additives and propellants added.
 These extra ingredients could have a negative impact on your non stick surface.
 Also, if there are any areas where the PAM spray is not burned off, it can start to build up.
 This build up can get sticky itself over time.